Mohammad Ali (actor): Film career

 Mohammad Ali was the lead actor and 'hero' in 94 films.
-His first lead actor movie was Shararat (1963) and his last movie as a lead actor was Aaj Ki Raat (1983).
-Another movie was Mohabbat ho to aisi (1989) and his last movie of his career was titled Dum Mast Qalander (1995).
+His first lead acting credit was Shararat (1963) and his last movie as a lead actor was Aaj Ki Raat (1983).
+Another movie was Mohabbat ho to Aeisi (1989) and the last movie of his career was Dum Mast Qalander (1995).

 Playback singers

 Ali was most often voiced by Mehdi Hassan and Ahmed Rushdi.
 Mehdi Hassan sang 115 songs for Ali in his 88 movies.
 Rushdi sang 100 songs in 57 movies for Ali.
 Masood Rana sang 34 songs for Ali in his 23 films.
 Others who provided their voice were Akhlaq Ahmed, Ghulam Abbas, Rajab Ali and Mujeeb Aalam.

 Marriage to actress Zeba

 Ali met Zeba the first time in 1962 during the filming of their debut film "Chirag Jalta Raha (1962)".
 The couple got married four years later during the filming of Tum mile pyar mila on 29 September 1966 and remained married until Ali's death in 2006.

 They did not have any children together.
 However, Mohammad Ali legally adopted Samina, Zeba's daughter from her previous marriage, giving her the name Samina Ali.